The Awakening Collective

 The Construct-Aware stage

-The Construct-Aware stage represents a profound shift where the mind recognizes its own constructive activity.
+The Construct-Aware stage represents a profound shift where the mind begins to recognize its own constructive activity.
 All concepts, including the self, are seen as mental fabrications rather than inherent realities.

 The Unitive stage

 Finally, the Unitive stage dissolves the subject-object duality entirely and permanently.
-There is no separate self observing experience—only the seamless flow of what is.
-This stage is relatively rare, with research suggesting only about 0.5% of adults reach the Unitive stage (or full enlightenment).
+There is no separate self observing experience (i.e., awareness or witness consciousness)—only the seamless flow of All That Is.
+This stage is relatively rare, with research suggesting only about 0.5% of adults reaching the Unitive stage.

-✅ Grab my eBook to learn more about self-development stages HERE.
+✅ Grab my FREE eBook to learn more about self-development stages HERE.

 ✅ The Law of One: 4th, 5th, and 6th Density Explained